MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-strategy.md

 Because of the diversity of technology involved, this strategy requires a complete strategy that combines multiple technologies and follows [Zero Trust principles](/security/zero-trust/).

  > [!IMPORTANT]
  > You must adopt a strategy that includes multiple technologies to defend against these attacks.
 Simply implementing a privileged identity management / privileged access management (PIM/PAM) solution is not sufficient.
-For more information see, [Privileged access Intermediaries](privileged-access-intermediaries.md#security-guidance-for-each-intermediary-type).
+For more information, see, [Privileged access Intermediaries](privileged-access-intermediaries.md#security-guidance-for-each-intermediary-type).

 - The attackers are goal-oriented and technology agnostic, using any type of attack that works.
-- The access control backbone you are defending is integrated into most or all systems in the enterprise environment.
+- The access control backbone you're defending is integrated into most or all systems in the enterprise environment.

 Expecting you can detect or prevent these threats with just network controls or a single privileged access solution will leave you vulnerable to many other types of attacks.